dev-bittu/lotus-grammar/LEARN_IN_5_MIN.md

 ---

 #### **2. Creating New Errors**
-Errors can be created using the `Error.New` method.
+Errors can be created using the `error.New` method.

 **Example**:
 ```lotus